thomasWeise/moptipy/README.md

 If you specify a log file, the system will automatically gather system information and collect the end result.
 Via [`ex.set_log_improvements(True)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_improvements), you can instruct the system to also collect the progress of the algorithm in terms of improving moves by default.
 In the rare case that you want to log every single move that the algorithm makes, you could call [`ex.set_log_all_fes(True)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_all_fes).
-All of the collected data will be stored in a [text file](#51-log-files) *after* the algorithm has completed and you have left the process scope (see below).
+All the collected data will be stored in a [text file](#51-log-files) *after* the algorithm has completed and you have left the process scope (see below).

 Anyway, after you have completed building the execution, you can run the process you have configured via `ex.execute()`.
 This method returns an instance of [`Process`](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.process).